saents/AOByte-internship-react-post-app/README.md

 ## Usage

 Once both the frontend and server are running, you can access the web application by opening a web browser and navigating to `http://localhost:3000`.
 From there, you can register an account, create posts, leave comments, and enjoy all the features of the Posts Project Web Application.
 You can use test account. **Login - jiyawof499@docwl.com, Password - 123**.

-## Contributing

-Contributions to this project are welcome!
-If you'd like to contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.